0p3r4t4/PPPUCPP2nd/README.md

 ## Platform, Compilers and Tools

 I use mainly Ubuntu and derivative distros as programming platforms.
-In this case I've used computers with Ubuntu and Xubuntu with versions ranging from 14.04 to 16.04 and almost all the time 64 bits versions.

-I have used the latest GCC available as direct install from repositories, at the moment of writing, version 6.2.0.
-To install it you have to execute the
-commands:
+I use GCC version 5 as supplied for 16.04 release.
+If you want, or are in the need, to use more modern versions than those supplied by the standard repositories, you can install them from PPA:

     sudo add-apt-repository ppa:ubuntu-toolchain-r/test sudo apt-get update
     sudo apt-get install gcc-6 g++-6

-I use to compile the exercises with a rather poor command line:
+I usually compile the exercises with a rather poor command line:

-    g++-6 -std=c++1z -Wall -o <exercise> <exercise>.cpp
+    g++ -std=c++1z -Wall -o <exercise> <exercise>.cpp

+I also use the great [Termux](https://termux.com/) for Android, which provides Clang instead of GCC, and serves well to program on the go.

 Sometimes I perform static analysis on exercises with [Cppcheck](http://cppcheck.sourceforge.net/) and